imylomylo/BOB_scripts/README.md

 -------------------------------------------------
 ### Funding address's:

 This script is very handy to fund bobs. make the Pairs (X) and (X)x1.2.
-The reason for not funding the x1.2 hard coded in, is so you can also fund alice with this for buying huge amounts of a coin, for a dICO etc.
+The reason for not funding the x1.2 hard coded in, is so you can also fund alice with this for buying huge amounts of a coin, for a dICO etc. I found it best to have an address with the main funds you then fund all the bobs with.
+Just login to you makretmaker with another passprase and change userpass.

 I suggest using UTXO pairs with an X value of 1, 10, 100, 1000 10,000 etc...
 Someone else might have better sizings since things have now chainged a bit since I made these.